jerryhgladinet/docs/deploy/source/index.rst

       Worker node contains services like Web Browser Based File Manager, Storage Service Connectors, Active Directory connector and other key components.
       It is responsible for data related activities such as file upload and download, permission, control and change notification.
-Since the data upload and download usually go through worker node, thus it is called a "worker" for data transfer.
+Since the data upload and downloads usually go through worker nodes, thus it is called a "worker" for data transfer.

       Additional nodes can be added as the load increases.